 It's a rather sweet name for a fierce little plant.
-The sundew is a spiky, carnivorous plant that grows well in terrariums in the home and in wet, swampy areas around the world.
+The sundew (Drosera spp.) is a spiky, carnivorous plant that grows well in terrariums in the home and in wet, swampy areas around the world.

 Although it looks dainty and sweet, it's a killer in disguise.
 It can take over in marshy areas that are rampant with flying insects.
 The sundew can grow in difficult situations and adapt to its surroundings.
-They come in as wide a variety of colors and shapes as their fascinating capabilities.
+These plants come in as wide a variety of colors and shapes as their fascinating capabilities.

 Sundew Plant Breakdown